 Immediate planning for short range activities can be done at regular meetings and probably should not be completed at the initial planning meeting.
-Take some time to reflect on the long term plan; it will lead you to create various short term plans.
+Take some time to reflect on long term plans; it will lead you to create various short term plans.